Chemical weapons are developed by governments for wartime use and include

 Incendiary agents (intended to produce light and flame)

 Toxic industrial chemicals, as produced for industry, are also capable of causing mass casualties Overview of Incidents Involving Mass-Casualty Weapons Mass-casualty weapons are weapons that can produce a mass-casualty incident.
 Mass-casualty incidents overwhelm available medical resources because they involve so many injured people (casualties)... read more .
 Some chemicals (such as chlorine, phosgene, and cyanide compounds) have both industrial and chemical warfare uses.

 Toxic agents are divided into four major classes:

 Incapacitating agents are divided into

 Riot-control agents Riot-Control Chemical Agents There are many types of chemical-warfare agents that affect different parts of the body.
 Riot-control agents are chemical compounds that were initially developed for crowd control but that have... read more (often incorrectly called tear gas) dispersed as solid aerosols or as solutions

-Opioids Opioids Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
-Opioids are used to relieve pain, but they... read more , especially potent fentanyl derivatives such as those reputedly used by Russia against Chechnyan terrorists in 2002, can be considered incapacitating.
+Opioids Opioids Opioids, a class of drugs derived from the opium poppy (including synthetic variations), are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they also... read more , especially potent fentanyl derivatives such as those reputedly used by Russia against Chechnyan terrorists in 2002, can be considered incapacitating.
 Although their use is not typically intended to cause serious injury or death, they can easily cause death by stopping breathing when they are used as mass-casualty weapons.
 In mass-casualty situations, an aerosolized form of opioids will most likely be used.
 Larger-than-usual doses of naloxone, the rescue drug for opioids, may be needed to reverse the effects of fentanyl derivatives.